6 people shot outside Oregon concert; suspect not in custody | Law-Order

 - United States

-Six people were shot during a concert at an event hall in Oregon on Friday night, and the suspected shooter was not yet in custody, police said.
+Police in Oregon have set up a tip line and asked for witnesses to come forward with any information about a shooting that injured six people outside a concert.

-Officers responded to the WOW Hall in Eugene after reports of a shooting around 9:30 pm, police said in a statement.
+Officers responded to the WOW Hall in Eugene after reports of a shooting near the venue's rear entrance around 9:30 p.m.
+Friday.
+They arrived to find chaos and began rendering aid, including applying tourniquets, the Eugene Police Department said in a news release Saturday.

 “What law enforcement found when they came on scene is what you would exactly expect when six people just got shot,” Eugene Police Chief Chris Skinner said at a news conference.
 “People are just trying to get out of here, their friends are on the ground, they're trying to help.”
-Six people were taken to the hospital, and at least one of them was in critical condition, Skinner said.
-The extent of the other injuries was not immediately clear.
+Five people were taken to the hospital, and one walked in for treatment after being transported privately, police said.
+One patient remained in critical condition Saturday; police described the condition of the others as stable.
+Two of the wounded are female and four are male, police said.

-The shooting happened in a back parking lot outside the venue, police and WOW Hall leaders said.

 A concert featuring Lil Bean & Zay Bang, and other artists, was being held at the hall at the time.